Thasan112/House-price-prediction-/README.md

 This project aims to explore and predict house prices using machine learning techniques.
 It leverages a dataset containing various features that influence housing prices, such as number of rooms, location, and area.

 📁 Project Structure
-house-price.ipynb: The main Jupyter notebook containing data exploration, preprocessing, modeling, and evaluation.
+House-price.ipynb: The main Jupyter notebook containing data exploration, preprocessing, modeling, and evaluation.

-README.md: Project overview and usage instructions.
+ Project overview and usage instructions.

 🔧 Technologies Used
 Python 3.12